pablo-icm/emm/content/publication/massana-vertical-1998/index.md

   at the surface and extremely low at 500 m.
-The relative abundance of planktonic archaeal, eucaryal, and bacterial ribosomal RNA was determined by quantitative rRNA hybridization, and the performance of two different universal probes used to normalize group‐specific probe hybridization response was compared.
+The relative abundance of planktonic archaeal, eucaryal, and bacterial ribosomal RNA was determined by quantitative rRNA hybridization, and the performance of two different universal probes used to normalize group-specific probe hybridization response was compared.
 Archaeal rRNA was detected in all samples analyzed, and was more abundant at depth (up to 25% of total rRNA) than at the surface.
 In both years, the archaeal signal decreased during the sampling period, particularly at surface.
 Most of the archaeal signal was attributable to